Redwood National Park California, USA Travel Guide

 Headwaters Forest Reserve, near Eureka, protects old-growth redwood and Douglas fir forest.
 Access is via guided tours and limited public entry.
 Humboldt Lagoons State Park welcomes birdwatching, kayaking, and hiking around freshwater lagoons.

-The Lost Coast, a rugged, undeveloped shoreline south of Eureka, has stunning landscapes.
+The Lost Coast, a rough, undeveloped shoreline south of Eureka, has stunning landscapes.
 Some sections involve driving on unpaved roads.
 Experienced hikers can tackle the Lost Coast Trail.
 Fern Canyon is a breathtaking natural marvel.

 Explore the rich heritage and unique local character surrounding the Redwood parks.